Canberra Walking Festival: About the Walk

 The set routes, although different for each day, start and finish at the same place (the Control Centre).

 Full instructions for the walk will be included in our "Welcome" letter to be sent to all registered walkers closer to the event.
-Make sure you read this carefully because there have been several changes since last year's event.
+Make sure you read this carefully.

 1. Participants may choose to walk any distance, but must complete their nominated walk on both days to qualify for the Canberra Two Day Walk Medals/Pins.
 The previous age based qualifying distances no longer apply.
 This change took effect from the 2010 walk and is not retrospective.